ietf/tao/Tao.md

 6.4.2 Normative References in Standards

-One aspect of writing IETF standards that trips up many novices (and quite a few long-time IETF folks) is the rule about how to make "normative references" to non-IETF documents or to other RFCs in a standard.
+One aspect of writing IETF standards that trips up many newcomers (and quite a few long-time IETF folks) is the rule about how to make "normative references" to non-IETF documents or to other RFCs in a standard.
 A normative reference is a reference to a document that must be followed in order to implement the standard.
 A non-normative reference (sometimes called an "informative reference") is one that is helpful to an implementor but is not needed.

 An IETF standard may make a normative reference to any other standards-track RFC that is at the same standards level or higher, or to any "open standard" that has been developed outside the IETF.
 The "same level or higher" rule means that before a standard can move from Proposed to Draft, all of the RFCs for which there is a normative reference must also be at Draft or Internet standard.
 This rule is described in <a href="https://tools.ietf.org/html/bcp97">BCP 97</a>.
 This rule gives implementors assurance that everything in a Internet standard is quite stable, even the things referenced outside the standard.
 This can also delay the publication of the Draft or Internet standard by many months (sometimes even years) while the other documents catch up.